Overview

 AI Policy

 In all cases when you use any source beyond your own brain, you must acknowledge that source.
 In some cases, this may take the form of a traditional works cited or references list.
-If you use AI in any capacity, you are required to disclose exactly how AI was used.
+If you use artificial intelligence in any capacity, you are required to disclose exactly how AI was used.
 This includes any use related to finding and organizing sources or proofreading.
 AI should never be used to generate writing for the capstone or any of the intermediate milestones.

 All work submitted for the capstone project must include an acknowledgement statement that includes the source and nature of any assistance.
 For example, “I used Grammarly to identify possible grammatical errors in a draft of my capstone.”
 Capstones must include an AI Use Statement in order to pass.
 If you did not use any AI, you must still include a statement affirming that no AI was used.